-Mattole Road is a 28 miles scenic road, located in Lost Coast, a mostly natural and development-free area of the California North Coast in Humboldt and Mendocino Counties, in USA.
+Mattole Road is the name of a highly scenic drive located in the Lost Coast, a predominantly natural and development-free area of the California North Coast in the USA.

 Where is the Lost Coast Scenic Drive?

 Nestled in Humboldt County, in the U.S. state of California, and flanked by the highest seaside mountains in the Continental U.S., the Lost Coast provides one of the most remote wilderness treks in the lower 48.
 This epic Northern California scenic drive features hidden beaches and redwood forests.
 The Lost Coast is California's only coastal wilderness, where no development or major roads come near the ocean.

 How long is the Lost Coast Scenic Drive?

 The road, also known as Lost Coast Scenic Drive and the Lost Coast Highway, spans 104 km (65 miles) and runs from US-101 road to Ferndale.

 The road is mostly paved with some unpaved (usually about a city block or less) sections.
 It can be rough at times but is well worth the trip.